Caroline Harvey (ice hockey)

-Caroline "K.K."
-Harvey (born October 14, 2002) is an American ice hockey defenceman for Wisconsin and member of the United States women's national ice hockey team.
+Caroline Rose "K.K."
+Harvey (born October 14, 2002) is an American college ice hockey defenceman for Wisconsin and member of the United States women's national ice hockey team.
 She represented the United States at the 2022 Winter Olympics.

 Playing career

 Harvey was originally committed to play college ice hockey for the Wisconsin during the 2021–22 NCAA season but deferred to the 2022–23 NCAA season after being selected to represent team USA at the 2022 Winter Olympics.
 During the 2022–23 season, in her rookie year, she recorded 12 goals and 26 assists in 39 games.
-She led all all WCHA rookies with 38 points.
+She led all WCHA rookies with 38 points.
 Her 38 points were the fifth most in program history by a defender and only trailed Sis Paulsen for most points as a rookie defender.
 Following an outstanding season, she was named to the WCHA All-Rookie team and Second Team All-WCHA and was named the WCHA Rookie of the Year.
 She was also named CCM/AHCA Second-Team All-American.
-She became first Badger player to earn All-America honors as a freshman since Meghan Hunter during the 2000–01 season.
+She became first Badger player to earn All-American honors as a freshman since Meghan Hunter during the 2000–01 season.
 During the NCAA semifinals Harvey scored the game-winning goal in overtime against Minnesota to send Wisconsin to the championship game.

+On September 18, 2024, Harvey was named team co-captain for the 2024–25 season, along with Casey O'Brien.
+During October 2024, she led all defenders in the league with 14 points, while her 10 assists on the month ranked second among all players.
+She was subsequently named the WCHA Defender of the Month.
+During her junior year, she recorded 16 goals and 42 assists in 38 games.
+She led all defenders in the NCAA in scoring with 58 points, and recorded the most points by a defender in a season in program history.
+During conference play she recorded ten goals and 26 assists in 28 games, and was named the WCHA Defender of the Year for the second consecutive year.
+She finished her junior year with 18 goals and 45 assists in 41 games, and helped lead Wisconsin to their eighth national championship.
+Her 18 goals tied a single-season program record for most goals scored by a defenceman.